thuang-power/thuang-power.github.io/_pages/about.md

 [Mar.
 2026] Dr. Huang was invited to give a talk at the University of Houston.
 His presentatation title is "Boosting Cyber-Physical Resilience of IBR-rich Power Networks."

+[Feb.
+2026] Dr. Huang's paper titled "A non-intrusive decentralized approach to stabilizing IBR-dominated AC microgrids" is accepted by the International Journal of Electrical Power and Energy Systems.
+The full paper is [here](https://www.sciencedirect.com/science/article/pii/S0142061526001547).

 [Nov.
 2025] Congratulations, Imasha and Lars, for winning the **first** and **second** places in the 2025 SDSU Engineering Graduate Research Symposium!

 [Jul.
 2025] As a panel speaker, Dr. Huang was invited to give a talk at the IEEE PES General Meeting 2025.